sadmankiba/parallel-computing/cnn/README.md

 ## Build and Run

 CPU implementation is in `CPU/` directory and GPU implementation is in `GPU/` directory.
 CPU implementation can be built with `CPU/tests/Makefile`.
-GPU implementation can be built with `GPU-MLP/test/Makefile` directory.
+GPU implementation can be built with `GPU-MLP/test/Makefile`.